tommai78101/Multiplier/README.md

 ## Changelog:

+**Known Issue:** Tooltips will briefly flash a big portion of the screen.
+I currently do not know how to fix this.
 **Known Issue:** Multiplayer Mode and Singleplayer Mode may have hidden bugs due to game engine rewrite.
 **Known Issue:** TODO messages are scattered through the scenes.
 They are there to remind me of what to do, and will be removed once the scenes are completed.